Rate-Splitting Multiple Access: Finite Constellations, Receiver Design, and SIC-free Implementation: Numerical results

 \subsection{Link-Level Simulation}

 Link-level simulation was performed to provide a more comprehensive evaluation of different precoders and receivers.
-In the following, fast fading and perfect CSIT are assumed.
+In the following, fast fading and block fading channels\footnote{Fast fading refers to i.i.d. channel realizations for each symbol.
+Block fading refers to channel realizations that are i.i.d. from block to block and identical within the same block.} with perfect CSIT are considered.
 For error correction code, polar code was chosen for its good error-correcting capability.
 Belief propagation decoding was used as the decoding technique since it is widely used in practice.
 All the results were obtained by averaging the Bit Error Rate (BER) performance of 50000 blocks.
 Symbol block length is 512 for fast fading channels and 4096 for block fading channels.
 When block fading is considered, it is assumed that channel is coherent for 32 symbols.
 Max-log approximation was used for de-mapping as it is common in real applications.
 The target BER was $10^{-4}$.

 We first make a comparison of different receiver designs mentioned in Section IV based on Fig. \ref{error_prop_good} and Fig. \ref{error_prop}.
 Here, the precoders were designed to maximize the sum-rate.
 Details on the modulation and coding schemes (MCS) in use are shown in the caption of the figures in the format of "modulation/code rate".
 We first set the common stream code rate to a medium value such that common and private streams reach $10^{-4}$ BER with similar SNR.
 This simulates cases where a good operating point is found.
 In Fig. \ref{error_prop_good}, it can be conclude that the performance of different receivers follow the order: soft CWIC 1 $>$ soft CWIC 2 $>$ hard CWIC $>$ joint de-mapping $>$ soft SLIC.